jamiefolsom/arbotopia/_drafts/2019-01-13-good-weather-and-good-birds-to-open-2019.md

 This report was generated automatically by eBird v3 ([https://ebird.org/home](https://ebird.org/view/checklist/S51382763 "https://ebird.org/view/checklist/S51382763"))

-My partner Brendan Keegan will be leading monthly walks in the Arnold Arboretum throughout the winter and early spring; his next walk will be on Sunday January 27th.
+My partner Brendan Keegan will be leading monthly walks in the Arnold Arboretum throughout the winter and early spring; his next walk will be on Saturday February 23rd.
 I hope you can join him at the main gate at 9 AM.
 I will start up my spring walks on Saturday April 27th, beginning at the same gate but at 8AM.

 Good Birding!